andyzhangstat/SLSVD/README.md

 ## Project Summary

-We implement the sparse logistic SVD (SLSVD) using the Majorization-Minimization (MM) and coordinate descent (CD) algorithms in this Python package.
+We implement the Sparse Logistic Singular Value Decomposition (SLSVD) using the Majorization-Minimization (MM) and coordinate descent (CD) algorithms in this Python package.

 Our package consists of three major components: